ExPikaPaka/BlackJack/README.md

 5. Compile and run the "BlackJack" project.

-## Management
+## Control

-Management in the game "BlackJack" is carried out using the keyboard or mouse.
+Control in the game "BlackJack" is carried out using the mouse.

-- Use arrow keys or mouse to navigate menus and select options.
+- Use mouse to navigate menus and select options.
-- To select an option or confirm an action, use the Enter key or the left mouse button.
+- To select an option or confirm an action, use the left mouse button.

 ## Dependencies